sarxos/sikuli-ocr/README.md

 ```

 File `glyphs.xml` contains mapping between images and corresponding chars.
 For example file `2.png` is
 connected with corresponding `2` char.
-That means Sikuli OCR should find pattern from `2.png` file and
+That means Sikuli OCR should find the pixel pattern from `2.png` file and
-represent it as char `2`.
+represent it as a char `2`.

 ```
 <glyphs name="numbers">